This blog post contains sponsored products from an affiliate link to Amazon.com. All photos are by the author except where noted.

 I started this series during the pandemic, and that means that the destinations I initially covered were, out of necessity, places within the Czech Republic because travel beyond its borders was either impossible or not safe.
 But there are some international destinations you can do in a day from Prague, as well, and at the top of that list is Dresden.
 Photo above courtesy of Canva Did you know?
 There are many beautiful tram rides through Prague that are a convenient - and inexpensive - way to see the city.

-This blog post contains Amazon Affiliate links which help support this site and my work.
-Thanks!
 A recent day trip to Liberec once again reminded me of the richness of the history, architecture and geography of the Czech Republic.
 In one way, it was strange that I had lived in Prague for so many years and had never visited this city.
 In another, it wasn’t strange at all - I never heard much about it except occasionally meeting someone who was born there, and no Czech person ever told me: “You must go to Liberec” as they had for other places such as Olomouc or Cesky Krumlov.
 So, I’d never made the trip.

 If you’re planning a trip to Prague and have researched day trips, no doubt you’ve heard of Kutná Hora.
 While it’s not as well-known or as popular as some of the other Czech towns that you can visit, such as Český Krumlov or Karlovy Vary (Carlsbad), it is certainly no less interesting or unique.
 In addition to my Prague tours, Kutná Hora is the only destination outside of Prague where I also provide tours.
 Needless to say, it’s one of my favorite places.